-The region of Chania Greece or Hania, on the western side of the Greek island of Crete, has amazing places to visit, from secret villages and fabulous beaches to interesting sightseeing.
+The region of Chania Greece or Hania is located on the western side of the of Crete island, one of the most popular Greek islands.
+It has amazing places to visit, from secret villages and fabulous beaches to interesting sightseeing.
 The most famous town is Chania Town, with the characteristic Venetian, Turkish and traditional architecture.
 Paleochora and Sfakia, on the southern side of Crete, are also nice villages with relaxing atmosphere.
 The most impressive beaches are Balos, Elafonissi and Falassarna, while there are innumerable other amazing beaches around the coastline, from organized resorts to totally secluded coves.

 In this guide of Chania, you shall find all the necessary information to organize your vacations there.
 From Chania, visitors can also make day excursions to other regions of Crete, including Rethymnon and Heraklion.
 Via the port of Heraklion, tourists can also head to the Cycladic islands of Mykonos and Santorini.

 Here is information on accommodation in Chania, tours and island hopping packages.
 Also check our online system for booking ferry tickets to Chania and the car rental system to rent a car for yur holidays there.